 Courses numbered 500 or above are graduate courses.
-Unless a student meets the criteria for Reserved Credit (see Reserved Credit section in this Bulletin), the general prerequisite is that registration is restricted to those students who already hold an earned baccalaureate degree from a recognized institution of higher education.
+Unless a student meets the criteria for Reserved Credit (see Reserved Credit section), the general prerequisite is that registration is restricted to those students who already hold an earned baccalaureate degree from a recognized institution of higher education.

-Mount Mary offers both the Master of Science and the Master of Arts degree in selected fields and the Professional Doctorate in Art Therapy and the Doctorate in Occupational Therapy.
+Mount Mary offers the Master of Science and the Master of Arts and Doctoral degrees in selected fields.
 See the Graduate Bulletin for more information.
 Graduate courses are also offered in other areas.
 They are intended as opportunities for professional growth, which do not require a commitment to an entire program of study.